dkenna/pki-tool/README.md

     $ ./build -s --arch linux-amd64

-## Invoking ovpn-tool
+## Invoking pki-tool
-The common pattern for invoking ovpn-tool is:
+The common pattern for invoking pki-tool is:

-    ovpn-tool DB CMD [options] [arguments]
+    pki-tool DB CMD [options] [arguments]

 Where:
 * *DB* is the name of the certificate store (database).
 This is a